kyma-project/control-plane/docs/kyma-environment-broker/03-16-deprovision-retrigger-cronjob.md

 ## Overview

 During regular deprovisioning, you can omit some steps due to the occurrence of some errors.
 These errors do not cause the deprovisioning process to fail.
-Sometimes we ignore not severe, supposedly temporary errors, proceed with deprovisioning and declare process as successful.
-But there are some not completed steps then can be retried later on.
-We store the list of not completed steps, and mark the deprovisioning operation setting `deletedAt` to current timestamp.
+You can ignore some not-severe, temporary errors, proceed with deprovisioning and declare the process successful.
+The not-completed steps can be retried later.
+Store the list of not-completed steps, and mark the deprovisioning operation by setting `deletedAt` to the current timestamp.
 The Job iterates over the instances and for each with `deletedAt` appropriately set sends a DELETE to Kyma Environment Broker (KEB).

 ## Prerequisites